ibm-cloud-docs/vpc/file_storage_vpc_create.md

 A good way to learn more about the API is to click **Get sample API call** on the provisioning pages in {{site.data.keyword.cloud_notm}} console.
 You can view the correct sequence of API requests and better understand actions and their dependencies.
 {: tip}

-### Create a file share from the API
+### Create a file share with the API
 {: #fs-create-file-share-api}

-Use the `POST/shares` request to create a file share.
+Make a `POST/shares` request to create a file share.
 Specify the size of the file share, a name, the IOPS profile, and zone.

 You must provide `generation` parameter with the API request and specify `generation=2`.
 Do not use `generation=1` for the  file storage service.
 For more information, see **Generation** in the [Virtual Private Cloud API reference](https://{DomainName}/apidocs/vpc#api-generation-parameter).
 {: note}